nicolaiarocci/nicolaiarocci.com/content/opensource.md

 ---
 title: Open Source
-author: Nicola Iarocci
-date: 2013-04-28
 share: false
 weight: 9
+cover:
+    image: images/github-profile.jpg
 ---
+You can follow my open source activity on [this website](/tags/open-source/) or [GitHub][1].

-Here is a list of my open source projects.
-You can see check the source code for all of them on [GitHub][1].
+Here is a list of open source projects I authored:

 - [Eve][2].
 Effortlessly build and deploy highly customizable, fully featured RESTful Web Services.
 Powered by Flask, MongoDB and good intentions.